cloudbutton/cloudbutton/docs/backends/storage/gcp_storage.md

 ### Configuration

-9. Edit your pywren config file and add the following keys:
+9. Edit your cloudbutton config file and add the following keys:

 ```yaml
     cloudbutton: